 A.M.
 Best provides annual performance measurement statistics associated with Financial Strength Ratings, Issuer Credit Ratings, and Issue Credit Ratings.
-The impairment database upon which the performance measurement statistics are based covers ratings associated with individual US and non-US operating insurance companies with public and private FSRs.
+The performance measurement statistics are based on public and private ratings associated with individual US and non-US operating insurance companies.
 Consequently, AMBERS believes the results are applicable to its rated population given the consistent global application of rating criteria.
 The applicable periods for the performance statistics are the most recent 1-year, 3-year and 10-year periods all ending on December 31 in the prior calendar year.